Adeyemi College of Education: Schools/Faculties

 The institution also runs the SIWES programme that enables students to gain practical experience while attached to workplaces.

-University Status
+Status

 The federal government of Nigeria under the Goodluck Jonathan presidency upgraded the College to a full-fledged university of education in May 2015.
 However, the new administration of former President Mohammed Buhari decided to put the new status on hold in August 2015 because of the absence of an enabling law.
 The National Assembly finally passed the Adeyemi Federal University Establishment bill in December 2018 and the bill was assented by the former President of the Federal Republic of Nigeria Mohammed Buhari in December 2021.